yekyam/yekyam.github.io/_posts/2024-11-02-my_go_experience.md

 Holy cow.
 Why is this something that Go doesn't advertise and shout from the heavens about??
 Go actually makes concurrency--dare I say--easy and fun.
 The fact that I can spawn a (pseudo-)thread with one keyword is actually quite ridiculous, in a good way.
-Go definitely has the easiest thread model I've come across by far.
+Go definitely has the easiest thread model I've come across by far (though Rust also comes close).

 ## Cons

 ### Error Handling

-As simple as `if err != nil` is, I think it's still worse than dealing with `Optional` types or even `Result` types.
+As simple as `if err != nil` is, I think it's still worse than dealing with `Optional` and `Result` types.
 At the very least, it'd be nice to have some shorthand for the `if err != nil {return T{}, err}`, maybe something like Rust's `?` operator.